 (the “Property”) with respect to a Risk Assessment and certain Risk Management Measures and other preventive measure requirements on the Property.

-Belle Harbour GP Inc. (for and on behalf of Belle Harbour LP
+Belle Harbour GP Inc. (for and on behalf of Belle Harbour LP)

 and any other persons having an interest in the Property, are required before dealing with the Property in any way, to give a copy of the Certificate of Property Use, including any amendments thereto, to every person who will acquire an interest in the Property.